-Figure 5-5 Total Deposited Dust 2007 - Apr 2022
+Figure 5-6 Total Deposited Lead 2007 to December 2022

 5.3.3 High volume air samplers

 There are four high volume air samplers used to measure ambient air quality at the Rasp Mine - HVAS (EPL10) and HVAS1 (EPL11) are located at the Silver Tank, central and to the south of the mine lease, and HVAS2 (EPL12) and HVAS3 (EPL57) are located adjacent to and north of Blackwood Pit.
 Locations are shown in Figure 5-2.
 HVAS and HVAS3 sample for total suspended particulates (TSP) and lead dust, and HVAS1 and HVAS2 sample for particulate matter less than 10 microns (PM10) and lead dust.